TrooperLooper/Final_assesment/copilot_instructions.md

 ## 📋 Project Overview

-Create a full-stack application where users can register, play classic retro games, track their playtime, and view statistics.
+Assist in creating a full-stack application where users can register, play classic retro games, track their playtime, and view statistics.
 This project combines user management, time tracking, and data visualization in a modern web application.

-**Team Setup**: 2-person team with **14-day deadline**
+**Team Setup**: 2-person student team with **14-day deadline**

 - **Both members**: Work on both frontend and backend for balanced skill development
 - **Pair programming approach**: Take turns on different features
+- \*\*Do not solve the whole assignment with a complete codes, but provide support needed to acheive goals/ milestones.

 ## 🎯 Core Requirements